morshidulrahman/morshidulrahman/README.md

 - 👨‍💻 All of my projects are available at (https://portfolio2-vod7.vercel.app/)

-- 💬 Ask me about **React , JavaScript , Node js , Next js , MongoDb**
+- 💬 Ask me about **React , JavaScript , Node js , Next js , MongoDB**

 - 📫 How to reach me **morshidulrahman4167@gmail.com**